Our 2019 review: The South Beach Diet is a popular meal-delivery weight loss program that’s high in protein and low in carbs and sugar.

 • User Ratings:

 In my search for verified customer ratings of the South Beach Diet, I was surprised to find that the best resource is actually on their own website.
-Let’s look at customer ratings to estimate a success rate:
+Let’s look at ratings for customer satisfaction to estimate a success rate: (updated 2019)

 - Negative Rating: 26% of customers rate the diet negatively (1-2 stars)